schmidje/remarkable-suspended-todo/prerequisities.md

 ## ddvk hacks

 Your tablet must support the modification of the suspended screen **without reboot**.
 This functionality has been removed by rM updates (I think since v2.5) so you will have to install [ddvk remarkable hacks](https://github.com/ddvk/remarkable-hacks) to recover it.
 If you have an old installed system, you may be able to bypass the installation of the hacks.
-To check this,have a look at the many tutorials to set a custom suspended screen.
+To check this, have a look at the many tutorials to set a custom suspended screen.
 If after changing the suspended screen, you don't have to reboot your device to have your new custom suspended screen available, you don't need the hacks.

 ## opkg package manager